anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Luke 8.22-25** jumps ahead in the series in Luke (between Proper 6 and 7), and has a 'gale' on the lake: Jesus 'rebuked the wind and the raging waves; they ceased, and there was a calm'.

 ## 1 before Lent* {#beforelent1}

+Omitted very occasionally (if Ash Wednesday falls between 4 and 6 February).
+Falls between 4 February and 7 March.

 (RCL 'Last Sunday after the Epiphany', or 'Transfiguration Sunday'.)